quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Flow Association {#sec-flow-association}

-The QUIC connection ID (see {{rebinding}}) is designed to allow an on-path device such as a load-balancer to associate two flows as identified by five-tuple when the address and port of one of the endpoints changes; e.g. due to NAT rebinding or address migration.
-An observer keeping flow state can associate a connection ID, if present, with a given flow, and can associate a known flow with a new flow when when observing a packet sharing the same connection ID in the same direction between client and server and sharing one endpoint address (IP address and port) with the known flow.
+The QUIC connection ID (see {{rebinding}}) is designed to allow a coordinating on-path device, such as a load-balancer, associate two flows when one of the endpoints change address or port.
+This change can be due to NAT rebinding or address migration.

-However, since the connection ID may change multiple times during the lifetime of a flow, and the negotiation of connection ID changes is encrypted, packets with the same 5-tuple but different connection IDs might or might not belong to the same connection.
+Since the connection ID may change multiple times during the lifetime of a connection, and connection ID negotiation is encrypted, packets with the same five-tuple but different connection IDs might or might not belong to the same connection.

 Connection IDs should be treated as opaque; see {{sec-loadbalancing}}